 Armored Vehicles are specially made vehicles designed to resist bullet or explosives damage.
 They are civilian vehicles that are modified to withstand any form of lethal impact.
 They provide security to the inside passengers who are otherwise vulnerable to any form of assault from the outside world.
 And just like normal vehicles, regular servicing and maintenance of the armored vehicle are important.

-Even though they have special structural changes like doors, panels, undercarriage or the roof, the other elements like fluids, oils, lubricants, filters or some common items, still need replacements or timely checks.
+Even though they have special structural changes like doors, panels, undercarriage, or the roof, the other elements like fluids, oils, lubricants, filters, or some common items still need replacements or timely checks.
 Ensuring the maintenance of smaller parts will ensure your armored vehicle will not break down when the conditions worsen.

 Here are tips for common servicing and maintenance of provide beefed-up suspension systems, you must still consider the terrain you’ll be driving on.

 Regular high-speed use on rough terrains will lead to faster wear and tear of the suspension components.
 You should perform periodic checks to keep everything in place.
 Your steering rack and axle components should also be under review.
 Also, look for any cracks or punctures in the under-plates.
 Off-roading can cause a lot of damage to the belly of the vehicle.

 Wheel Balance and Wear & Tear

 The parts that require constant maintenance are the tires.
 Because of the heavier weight, the tread pattern wears out quickly.
 If not checked, this can lead to uneven handling and grip.
 Always get the tires checked.
 Also, see if the air systems and run-flat capabilities are intact or not.

 To prevent uneven tire wear, the first thing you should do is to check the wheel balance.
 The stiffer tires and heavier bodies make wheel balance a problem.
 You will have to make regular trips to get them aligned.
 This is especially important for vehicles with independent suspension systems.